 What is sponsorship?

-Put simply, sponsorship is when a senior person leverages their power and reputation to advance a less experienced or more junior person in the workplace.
+Put simply, sponsorship is when a senior or influential person leverages their power and reputation to level the playing field and advocate for an aspiring, talented person who is under-represented in the workplace.

 53%